Avidei/win-radio-master/README.md

 ![radio_records.png](img/in_action.png)

-* To stop the programm just close command prompt
+* To stop the program just close command prompt

 > [!Note]
 > To add new radiostation create new row like `echo [{symbol}] {name of radiostation}` in section `::TITLE`<br>